Skip to content

 Reads prompts from a directory tree.

-Layout convention: <root>/<label>/<name>.j2.
+• layout="per-label" (default): <root>/<label>/<name>.j2.
 The label subdirectory keeps name-collisions across labels distinct (e.g., prompts/production/greeting.j2 and prompts/staging/greeting.j2).
-Spec §5 permits filesystem backends to interpret label as "a subdirectory or filename suffix"; this backend picks subdirectory.
+A filesystem backend may interpret label as a subdirectory or filename suffix; this is the subdirectory variant.

 The version field is derived from the template content hash (first 16 hex chars of the SHA-256, ~64 bits) so two file contents map deterministically to two distinct version strings without needing a sidecar metadata file.
-Per spec §3, this satisfies the "stable identifier" requirement.
-The 16-char prefix puts the birthday-paradox collision boundary at ~4B distinct templates — well past any realistic single-backend exposure.
-Higher-scale backends should widen further or pick a different stable identifier (semver from a sidecar metadata file, git short-SHAs, etc.).
+The 16-char prefix puts the birthday-paradox collision boundary at ~4B distinct templates, well past any realistic single-backend exposure.

 PromptError